hwya0327/fql/README.md

 # Frictional Q-Learning (FQL)

-Frictional Q-Learning (FQL) is a batch deep reinforcement learning algorithm that learn off-policy with frictional constraints.
+Frictional Q-Learning (FQL) is a first batch deep reinforcement learning algorithm that learn off-policy with expanded constraints from static friction.